Tonga’s Best Resorts for Snorkelling from Shore (+ Snorkelling Tours)

 Check The Reef Resort out:

 On the uninhabited (apart from a few boutique resorts) island of Uoleva in Ha’apai, Sea Change Eco Retreat offers a sustainable stay and a true Robinson Crusoe experience.
 Whether you stay in one of their eco-friendly fales in the forest or one of their glamping tents, you’ll definitely want to spend time discovering some of the snorkelling spots just off the beach.
-The resort offers free use of snorkelling gear, as well as offers boat trips to the outer reefs if you want to amp your snorkelling sessions to the next level.
-Learn more about this resort and others in the area in the 10 Best Resorts in Ha’apai.
+The resort offers free use of snorkelling gear, as well as boat trips to the outer reefs if you want to amp your snorkelling sessions to the next level.
+Learn more about this resort and others in the area in our guide, Where to Stay in Ha’apai: The Best Accommodations.

-Escape to this 6.5-acre (2.6ha) coral atoll in the southern reaches of the Vava’u Group where the snorkelling is sensational.
+Escape to this 6.5-acre (2.6 ha) coral atoll in the southern reaches of the Vava’u Group where the snorkelling is sensational.
 There are excellent snorkelling spots in front of most of the Mounu Island Resort’s fales, while you can also take a walk around the island to find more.
-Otherwise, the staff at the resort are usually happy to take you to one of the outer reefs by boat, as well as provide snorkelling gear for your stay if needed.
+Otherwise, the staff at the resort are usually happy to take you to one of the outer reefs by boat (when not being used for whale swimming, that is), as well as provide snorkelling gear for your stay if needed.
 There are only four fales on the island, providing a tranquil stay in a modern bungalow with some traditional touches.
-Check out more resorts nearby in the 10 Best Resorts in Vava’u.
+Check out more resorts nearby in our guide, Where to Stay in Vava’u: The Best Accommodations.

 Check Mala Island Resort out:

 Easy to get to on ‘Utungake Island, which is connected to the main island of Vava’u by a causeway, the Tongan Beach Resort has good snorkelling off its beach.
 Check out the fish and urchins feeding on the seaweed and look out for the resident turtle.
 The resort has a restaurant on the beachfront, as well as 12 guest rooms all with beach views.
-There are double and family rooms available with their own verandah so you can enjoy the sunset over the Port of Refuge harbour each evening.
+There are double and family rooms available each with their own verandah so you can enjoy the sunset over the Port of Refuge harbour in the evening.
+For information about the accommodation, check out The Top 30 Resorts in Tonga.

 Check Tongan Beach Resort out: